Browse

 Rainville, L.

 Literal and metaphorical excavations at Sweet Briar College reveal how African American labor enabled the transformation of Sweet Briar Plantation into a private women’s college in 1906.
-This volume tells the story of the invisible founders of a college founded by and for white women.
 Despite being built and maintained by African American families, the college did not integrate its student body for sixty years after it opened.
-In the process, Invisible Founders challenges our ideas of what a college “founder” is, restoring African American narratives to their deserved and central place in the story of a single institution — one that serves as a microcosm of the American South.
+Invisible Founders challenges our ideas of what a college “founder” is, restoring African American narratives to their deserved and central place in the story of a single institution.

-Subjects: Archaeology General History
+Subjects: Archaeology History (General) Educational Studies Heritage Studies

 -